 An air handler contains the parts that move the air throughout your home, called the blower.
 It is typically situated inside the home and works with both the heating and cooling pieces of your HVAC system.
-If you take a quick glance at an air handler, it might closely resemble a furnace.
-Air handlers can operate with an air conditioner and houses the indoor coil, used to cool and heat your home depending on which system it’s working with.
+If you take a quick glance at an air handler, it may closely resemble a furnace.
+Air handlers can operate with an air conditioner and houses the indoor coil, used to cool and heat your home depending on which system it’s operating with.

 Air handler vs Heat Pump